elusivecodes/FrostDateTime/README.md

 **Get Minutes**

-Get the minutes of the hour in current timezone.
+Get the minutes of the hour in current timeZone.

 The `minutes` returned will be between *0* and *59*.